Domestic bleach and its uses

 How to protect your pets from bleach

-Bleach is just as dangerous for cats, dogs and other animals as it is for humans.
-While not considered a corrosive agent for animals, household bleach can still cause a lot of irritations and pain to your furry friends.
+Domestic bleach is just as dangerous for cats, dogs and other animals as it is for humans.
+While not considered a corrosive agent for animals, domestic bleach can still cause a lot of irritations and pain to your furry friends.
 Sometimes, if you react quickly enough and the exposure is mild, you can deal with the situation at home and on your own.
 If your pets get exposed to highly concentrated bleach, however, you should seek professional assistance immediately.

 So, how do you protect your pets from getting in contact with the substance?
 You need to always take precautions.